Did you know...

 ANSWERS AND EXPLANATIONS

-Topiramate causes reduction of sodium currents, causes increase of GABA-mediated currents, works via an unknown mechanism, is indicated for treatment of partial seizures, is indicated for tonic-clonic, is indicated for treatment of Lennox-Gastaut syndrome, is metabolized primarily by the kidney, and is excreted in breast milk.
+Levetiracetam works via an unknown mechanism, is indicated for treatment of partial seizures, is metabolized primarily by the kidney, is approved as adjunct therapy only, is excreted in breast milk, has no known significant drug interactions, and has no known significant interactions with other AEDs.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4